moevm/advanced_course_work/Rybin_6304_Generate/Rybin_6304_Generate/ReadMe.txt

     CONSOLE APPLICATION : Rybin_6304_Generate Project Overview
 ========================================================================

-AppWizard has created this Rybin_6304_Generate application for you.

 This file contains a summary of what you will find in each of the files that make up your Rybin_6304_Generate application.